STAR MAP * EGYPT * SPAETH

 Everywhere in the old world the axis of winter solstice was of major importance.
 For instance, it is the very recognizable base of the whole structure of the Ale's Stenar, the 'Nordic Stonehenge' in Scania, Sweden.

-British astronomer, Sir J. Norman Lockyer (1836-1920) - among other things famous for the discovery of the sun's chronosphere and the element of helium (in the sun) - calculated the astronomical lines in ancient Egyptian and Greek temples.
+British astronomer, Sir J. Norman Lockyer (1836-1920) - among other things famous for the discovery of the sun's chromosphere and the element of helium (in the sun), and his foundation of the famous scientific journal "Nature" - calculated the astronomical lines in ancient Egyptian major temples.
+He discovered that they all followed such celestial lines of sight and that even later temple buildings changing direction according to later changes in the stellar arrangement in the sky.

-And in Stonehenge, too, where Lockyer also dated its construction by using the fact, that the lines were adapted according to a previous angle of tilt of the axis of Earth.
-Modern C-14 measuring confirms the results.
-And especially the very Stonehenge's axis of winter solstice shows a major importance.
+And the same principle at Stonehenge, too, where Lockyer also dated its construction by again using the fact, that the lines were adapted according to a previous angle of tilt of the axis of Earth.
+Modern C-14 measuring confirms the dating results about the early time.
+And especially the Stonehenge axis of winter solstice shows its major importance in the whole arrangement of the construction.

 The observatory has three gates - to the south-east, the south-west, and the north - precisely placed according to the axis of winter solstice.
 Standing in the centre at the time of winter solstice - and only then - the observers thus could see the sun raising and its setting.
 Some traditional views by science have been surprised that neolithic people measured the celestial elements to such an extended exactness and so early in history.

-Concerning the Senmut map adorning the ceiling of his subterranean tomb's tunneling room on its way beneath Hatshepsut's temple - in fact, the very star map is attached to this tunnel of more than 100 metres attempting to follow almost exactly the winter solstice axis connecting the Karnak temple several kilometres away with Hatshepsut's temple.
+Concerning the Senmut map adorning the ceiling of his subterranean tomb's tunneling room on its way beneath Hatshepsut's temple - in fact, the very star map was planned to be in line with this tunnel of more than 100 metres.
+This line is following the direction of the winter solstice axis connecting the Karnak temple with Hatshepsut's temple several kilometres away.

 *